jackiehjm/stx-docs/doc/source/deploy_install_guides/latest/aio_simplex/index.rst

 Access a virtual server console
 *******************************

-The XML for virtual servers in stx-tools repo, deployment/libvirt, provides both graphical and text consoles.
+The XML for virtual servers in the tools repo, deployment/libvirt, provides both graphical and text consoles.
 Access the graphical console in virt-manager by right-click on the domain (the server) and selecting "Open".